BhavyaSParmar/MediBot/README.md

 Medibot
-An AI-Powered Health and Wellness Tutor Bot
+🌟 Your Personal Health & Wellness AI Tutor

-Medibot is an interactive, AI-driven chatbot designed to offer personalized advice on fitness, nutrition, mental well-being, and overall wellness.
-Built using Streamlit and powered by the OpenAI GPT-4o-mini model, it delivers actionable health-related insights.
+Medibot is an AI-powered chatbot that provides actionable advice on health, fitness, nutrition, and mental well-being.
+Powered by OpenAI GPT-4o-mini and built with Streamlit, Medibot delivers personalized wellness insights at your fingertips.
+##
+🚀 About the Project
+Medibot is designed to act as a personal tutor for health and wellness.
+Whether you want to:

+Improve your fitness with effective workout suggestions, Get tips on a balanced diet,
+Discover mindfulness techniques for stress management, Or optimize your sleep,
+Medibot has the answers! 🧠
+##
-🚀 Features
+🎯 Features
-🔹 Interactive Q&A: Ask questions on health, fitness, nutrition, and mental wellness.
+🧠 AI-Powered Responses:

-🔹 AI-Powered Responses: Uses OpenAI's GPT-4o-mini model for precise, reliable advice.
+Leverages OpenAI's GPT-4o-mini for precise and actionable answers.

+🏋️ Fitness Advice:
+Get tailored workout and yoga suggestions.

-🔹 Domain-Focused Guidance:
+🥗 Nutritional Guidance:

-🥗 Nutrition: Balanced diet tips, hydration, and eating habits.
+Learn about balanced diets, hydration, and healthy habits.

-🏋️ Exercise: Workouts, yoga routines, and fitness suggestions.
-🧘 Mental Wellness: Meditation, stress management, and mindfulness techniques.
+🧘 Mental Wellness Support:
-💤 Sleep Improvement: Strategies for better sleep and relaxation.
-🩺 Preventive Care: Practical habits for long-term wellness.
-🛠 Technologies Used
+Discover meditation, mindfulness, and stress-relief techniques.

+😴 Sleep Optimization:
+Improve your sleep patterns with science-backed advice.
+##
+🛠️ Technology Stack
 Technology	Purpose
-Streamlit	UI framework for building the interactive app.
+Streamlit	User Interface for interaction.
-OpenAI GPT-4o	AI engine for generating responses.
+OpenAI GPT-4o	Generates AI-powered responses.
-Python-dotenv	Securely loads environment variables.
+Python-dotenv	Manages environment variables securely.
-Poetry	Dependency management and project packaging.
+Poetry	Dependency and package management.
 Python 3.12+	Core programming language.
+##
 📂 Project Structure
 plaintext
 Copy code
 medibot/
 │
 ├── medibot.py           # Main chatbot logic and Streamlit app
-├── app.py               # Page navigation setup
+├── app.py               # Navigation setup for multi-page app
-├── .env                 # Environment variables (API Key) ├── pyproject.toml       # Project dependencies and configuration
+├── .env                 # Environment variables (API key) ├── pyproject.toml       # Poetry dependencies and configuration
 ├── README.md            # Project documentation
-└── poetry.lock          # Dependency lock file
+└── poetry.lock          # Lock file for dependency management
-⚙️ How It Works
-User Input:
-Users type a health-related query into the Streamlit interface.

-Processing:

-Input is sent to the OpenAI GPT API.
-The model processes the query and generates a response.
-AI Response:
-Medibot responds with practical, domain-specific advice on the user’s query.

-Display:
-The response is presented interactively within the Streamlit application.
+##

-💻 Setup Instructions
+⚙️ Setup Instructions
+Follow these steps to run Medibot on your local machine:

 1️⃣ Clone the Repository
 bash
 Copy code
 git clone https://github.com/your-username/medibot.git
 cd medibot
 2️⃣ Set Up Environment Variables
-Create a .env file in the project directory.
-Add your OpenAI API key:
+Create a .env file in the root directory and add your OpenAI API key:

 env
 Copy code
 OPENAI_API_KEY=your_openai_api_key
 3️⃣ Install Dependencies
-Install project dependencies using Poetry:
+Use Poetry to install the required libraries:

 bash
 Copy code
 poetry install
-If Poetry is not installed, install it using:
+If you don't have Poetry installed, run:

 bash
 Copy code
 pip install poetry
 4️⃣ Run the Application
-Launch the Streamlit app:
+Start the Streamlit application:

 bash
 Copy code
 poetry run streamlit run medibot.py
+💡 How to Use Medibot
+Launch the app using the steps above.
+Enter any health or wellness-related question in the input box.
+Click on "Get Response".
+Medibot will provide a detailed, AI-generated response tailored to your query.
+##
-📝 Example Use Case
+📝 Example
 User Input:
 "What are the benefits of meditation?"

 Medibot Response:
-"Meditation reduces stress, enhances focus, and promotes emotional well-being by calming the mind and improving overall mental health."
+"Meditation helps reduce stress, improve concentration, and promote emotional well-being by calming the mind and encouraging mindfulness."
+##
+Example Response

-📈 Future Enhancements
+🔮 Future Enhancements
-✅ Integration with nutrition and fitness APIs for real-time suggestions.
+✅ Integration with nutrition and fitness APIs for real-time data.

-✅ User authentication to save and track personal progress.
+✅ User authentication for personalized advice tracking.

-✅ Data visualization for user health goals and milestones.
+✅ Visualizations for progress and health goals.

-👤 Author
-Bhavya Parmar
+✅ Enhanced AI features for improved responses.
+##

-Connect with me on:
+📌 Connect with Me:

+GitHub
 LinkedIn
-GitHub
 🤝 Contributing
-Contributions are welcome!
+Contributions are always welcome!

-Fork this repository.
+Fork the repository.
-Make your changes.
-Open a Pull Request.
-🌟 Star this repository if you find it useful!
+Create a new branch: git checkout -b feature/YourFeatureName.
+Make your changes and commit: git commit -m "Add some feature".
+Push the changes: git push origin feature/YourFeatureName.
+Submit a pull request.
+⭐ Support
+If you find this project helpful, don't forget to ⭐ star the repository!